A Spectator's Guide to Preparing for an Equestrian Competition: 7 Tips

 With the right preparation, spectating an equestrian competition can be both successful and fun.
 Be sure to bookmark this article so you can return before your next horse show.

-If you're interested in attending a dynamic and engaging, multi-day equestrian event then there's still time to get advanced pricing to the 2024 Kentucky Three-Day Event!
+If you're interested in attending a dynamic and engaging, multi-day equestrian event then there's still time to get Early Bird pricing to the 2026 Kentucky Three-Day Event!

 More Posts